nielsmh/escsitoolbox/README.md

 Note that there is a limit of max 100 images.
 If you have more than 100 files in your folder on the SD card, the command will fail.
+This is a restriction imposed from the protocol used.

 ### Change mounted disk image